fleckert/notes/posts/azure-storage-account-add-ip/readme.md

-# Azure StorageAccount - add your ip to the whitelist
+# Azure StorageAccount - add your ip to the networking whitelist

-To list and show the secrets within an [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/#product-overview), the principal (user/serviceprincipal/...) needs to have
-- the [Access Policy](https://docs.microsoft.com/en-us/azure/key-vault/general/security-features#access-model-overview) Secret Get List enabled
-- the client ip address needs to be whitelisted (assuming [networking is restricted](https://docs.microsoft.com/en-us/azure/key-vault/general/network-security) to selected Virtual Networks)

-# What's happening...
-- The [Access Policy](https://docs.microsoft.com/en-us/azure/key-vault/general/security-features#access-model-overview) Secret Get List are set.
-- The current ip address is added wrt [Networking](https://docs.microsoft.com/en-us/azure/key-vault/general/network-security).
-- The secrets are dumped to the stdout.
+this might be a very small helper... but it solves one more repetitive task...

+add your current ip to the Azure Storage Account networking white list

 # Example usage: